thomas-bailly/SSA_project/README.md

 If you have conda, enter the command below: `conda env create -f env.yml` in the SSA_project directory, then `conda activate ssa_project` for activate the environment with the librairies. enter `conda deactivate` for exit the environment.

-If you don't have conda, enter the command: `python -m pip install --user scipy biopython`
+If you don't have conda, enter the command: `python3 -m pip install --user scipy biopython`
 ### Pdb file with hydrogens
 The script needs the hydrogens to be in the pdb file to work properly.
 For add the hydrogens you can go in [Molprobity](http://molprobity.biochem.duke.edu/), upload your file or fetch the pdb code and add hydrogens.
 For Linux users you can donwload the reduce program wit the command :